Creating images

 When an app adds an image to the user's design, the image file is uploaded to the user's media library.

 The user's media library has a storage quota.
-If the user has a Canva Pro account, their storage quota is 1TB.
+If the user has a Canva Pro(opens in a new tab or window) account, their storage quota is 1TB.
 Otherwise, their storage quota is 5GB.
 If the user exceeds the storage quota, they'll see an error.

 Once the image exists in the user's design, the image is indistinguishable from images added via Canva's built-in features.
 This means the user can manipulate the image in all the same ways, including: